nationalarchives/da-transform-schemas/README.md

 ```

 ## Code Generation

+[avrohugger](https://github.com/julianpeeters/avrohugger) is used to generate Scala classes released to mvn central
+For avrohugger the source .avsc files are specified as [tre_schmemas/avro](./tre_schemas/avro)
+Common types referenced in other schemas must be compiled first and are picked up as required if placed in [common](./tre_schemas/avro/uk/gov/nationalarchives/common)
+If Json Schema versions are required [scala-jsonschema](https://github.com/andyglow/scala-jsonschema) can be [used](./src/test/scala/CaseClassToJsonSchema.scala)

-Scala classes are generated from the schema and released to maven central.
-To use in projects add the dependency to build.sbt
+To use the Scala case classes in projects add the dependency to build.sbt
-Scala case classes can be converted to JsonSchema if required using [scala-jsonschema](https://github.com/andyglow/scala-jsonschema)

 ```
 libraryDependencies += "uk.gov.nationalarchives" % "da-transform-schemas" % "2.01"